heraldgo/herald/README.md

 It is better to create a new instance for the new trigger name.

 > `exe_done` is the only predefined trigger which will be activated when an
-> execution is done.
-The result of the executor and job information
+> execution is done. `exe_done` could be specified in router,
-> are combined as "trigger param",
+> with "trigger param" from the combination of last execution result and
-> which could be defined in router, then passed to selector and executor.
+> job information, then passed to selector and executor.
 > Do not register your trigger with name `exe_done`, which will be
 > considered as an error.

 ## Selector

-A selector will filter out from the "trigger param" to determine whether or not to run the following jobs.
+A selector will check the "trigger param" to determine whether or not to run the following tasks.
+It is defined as an interface.

 This is an example of selector which will only accept the even number of activation for the tick trigger.